bekk/bekk-christmas/post/functional/an-introduction-to-monoids-in-haskell.md

 authors:
   - Morten Kolstad
 ---
+This article will introduce an important and interesting concept in functional programming: Monoids.
+The focus will be on monoids in Haskell.

 # What are monoids?

 *Monoid* is a concept that comes from abstract algebra, where  it is defined as :